m-daniela/chat-app/Notes/work.md

 ## The application

-- the app created is a web messaging application which provides end-to-end encryption for both private and group chats
+- the app is a web-based instant messaging application which provides end-to-end encryption for both private and group chats
 - in order to illustrate the risks of using chat applications without end-to-end encryption, the user can switch between the encrypted and non-encrypted versions
 - the implementation and the used frameworks and libraries are discussed at large in [Section 4](#4-technologies-used) and [Section 5](#5-the-application)